leifliddy/asahi-fedora-usb/README.md

-Creates a Fedora usb drive that will boot on Apple M-series systems
+Creates a Fedora usb drive that will boot on Apple M-series systems (that have Asahi Linux installed on the internal hard drive!!!)

 ## Fedora Package Install
 ```dnf install arch-install-scripts bubblewrap dosfstools e2fsprogs gdisk mkosi openssl pandoc rsync systemd-container```